Killing Machine

 leather culture.
 It is the band's last studio album to feature drummer Les Binks.
-In the United States, it was released with a different title as Hell Bent for Leather due to controversy over the Cleveland Elementary School shooting.

 International and American versions

-The album was retitled Hell Bent for Leather for its US release in early 1979, because the US branch of Columbia did not like the "murderous implications" of the title.
+The album was retitled Hell Bent for Leather for its US release on 28 February 1979.
+Singer Rob Halford simply said that their US-label found Killing Machine too much of a heavy statement to use, and suggested the alternative title to the band.
+It was feared that the ‘murderous implications’ of the original title would be too much for the larger record retailers to want to put the LP on its racks.
 Both album titles are drawn from the titles of songs on the album with "The Green Manalishi (With the Two Prong Crown)", an early Fleetwood Mac cover, being added to the US release.

 The album was also pressed in red vinyl in the UK.